DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 ```

-While we need additional context to understand why `3` is an invalid value, it should be clear that the first two parameters to the `process` method are not important to the behaviour we are specifying.
+While we need additional context to understand why `3` is an invalid value, it should be clear that the first two parameters to the `process` method are not important to the behavior we are specifying.

 Why is it important that the testee below returns the enum `CONTINUE`?